korewaChino/korewaChino/README.md

 Hi!
 My name is Cappy Ishihara.
 It's not really my real name but I like to be called Cappy, Because I think it sounds cute.

-I am from Thailand, and I'm currently a student at the Srinakharinwirot University Demonstration School!
+I am from Thailand, and I'm currently a NEET(?).

 I am non-binary and I usually code in my free time.
 I'm a big IT nerd and I love to learn new things.